DataDog/integrations-core/docs/developer/base/prometheus.md

 ### Gauge
 A gauge metric represents a single numerical value that can arbitrarily go up or down.

-Prometheus gauge metrics are submitted as Datadog gauge metrics
+Prometheus gauge metrics are submitted as Datadog gauge metrics.

 ### Counter